-On January 14, 2019, the Basel Committee published a set of revisions to the market risk framework ("Minimum capital requirements for market risk"), which replaces an earlier version of the standard as published in January 2016.
+On January 14, 2019, the Basel Committee published a set of revisions to the market risk framework - "Minimum capital requirements for market risk", which replaces an earlier version of the standard as published in January 2016.
 The standard was revised to address issues that the Basel Committee identified in the course of monitoring the implementation and impact of the framework.
-APRA plans to commence formal consultation on the broader reforms to the market risk framework, known as the fundamental review of the trading book.
-The revised standard is now expected to take effect from January 1, 2024.
+On October 27, 2021, APRA provided an update on the extended timelines for revisions and implementation of market risk prudential standards including APS 117 from January 1, 2023 to January 1, 2024 and implementation of the Basel Committee on Banking Supervision's fundamental review of the trading book through a revised APS 116; and an updated Credit Valuation Adjustment risk framework through a revised APS 180 will be conducted in parallel, with a planned effective date of January 1, 2025 (previously January 1, 2024).